sauloal/raspbian-boot-setup/README.md

 - ~/pi/.ssh/id_rsa and ~/pi/.ssh/known_hosts      - if exists under /file
 - prelimirary attach_devices.py script to auto mount usb and binding desired folders

+# TODO

+- create another script to be run AFTER network

+# HOW TO

+## INSTALL

+### LINUX
+with both partitions mounted:
+- run install_linux.sh

+### WINDOWS
+- copy files to sd card
+- boot RPi
+- run /boot/install_windows.sh

+## SETUP
+### NETWORK
+- edit files/interfaces with your desired IP or DHCP
+- edit files/resolv.conf for DNS

+### SSH
+- add files/id_rsa and files/id_rsa.pub if you want
+- add files/authorized_keys with your public key inside to access without requiring password

+### DISK
+- edit files/disks with the necessary information the disk id can be seen on linux on /dev/disk/by-id/<DEVICE-NAME OR PARTITION NAME>

+### DISABLE
+- rename any of the configuration or bash scripts in the files folder to disable it

 #### Here are some examples of things you might do...

     ## Remove unneeded packages